 The Council sets aside provisions for specific expenses, which are likely or certain to be incurred as a result of a past event, but for which the amount and/or timing are uncertain.
-A provision counts as expenditure in the year in which the earmarking takes place.
+A provision counts as expenditure in the year in which the earmarking takes place and charged to the relevant service revenue accounts.
 Details of these provisions are to be found in Note 12 to the Balance Sheet.